eoli3n/eoli3n.github.io/_posts/2021-12-29-syncthing-battery-draining.md

 # For 24 hours to ...
 5 days

 After one night, here's the estimated battery duration time.
-Syncthing don't even appears in the list, which is normal because it was not syncing at all.
+Syncthing doesn't even appear in the list, which is normal because it was not syncing at all.

 ![after]({{site.baseurl}}/assets/images/easer/after.png){: width="300" }